Neonatal Intensive Care Units

 - At Mercy Hospital, we have a Level II NICU, for babies who are born after 32 weeks gestation or who are recovering from more serious conditions.

-- At Sisters Hospital, we have a Level III NICU, for babies born at less than 32 weeks gestation and babies born with critical illness, at all gestational ages.
+- At Sisters Hospital, we have a Level III NICU, for babies born as early as 23 weeks gestation as well as babies born with critical illness at all gestational ages.

 In our NICUs, one nurse is assigned to only two or three babies.

 When babies are born prematurely, they have yet to meet their full term milestones.
 To help your baby gain these skills, he or she may receive therapy while in the NICU.

 Working with your baby’s doctors and nurses, our therapists create a care plan for your baby to address his or her unique needs.
 They also support mom and dad, teaching you how to care for your baby with confidence.

 - Mary Edelson, OTR/L, IBCLC